haimkastner/castnet-blog/contents/en/blog/private-vpn-on-aws.md

 Once you decided to create a private VPN server you can do it within minutes, It's easy and simple.

-First of all, you need to create (if not have yet ...) and login th an [AWS](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#) account.
+First of all, you need to create (if you don't have yet) and login to the [AWS](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#) account.
-(This is not the regular Amazon shopping account)
+(this is not the regular Amazon shopping account)

 > It is very important to pay attention, it is highly recommended to put a good password and two-step verification.
 Since that your credit card is attached to the account,